 Under family laws, all children — including Aboriginal children — have a right to stay connected with their culture and heritage.
 When it's making decisions about parenting arrangements, what matters to the court are the actual practices or cultural experiences each parent makes available to the child.
 The court considers a child's Aboriginal ancestry as part of the best interests of the child.

 If you live on reserve

 If you live on reserve and you're responsible for your child's:

 - parental responsibilities

 - parenting time

 the court might uphold your children's rights to continue to live with you even if they're not band members.

-When the court decides about parenting and contact with a child, it can consider your child's Aboriginal ancestry.
+When the court decides about parenting time and contact with a child, it can consider your child's Aboriginal ancestry.

 In rare cases, a band council resolution might restrict a non-band member parent from going onto the reserve to see their child.
 If this is your situation, it's a good idea to get an order or agreement for parenting time or contact that sets out where drop-offs and pick-ups can happen off reserve.

 When the court makes decisions about guardianship, it might take into account your child's:

 Your child's heritage could be Aboriginal or additional cultures.
 The court looks at specific cultural practices or contacts each parent can provide to your child, rather than the culture itself.

 In addition to the usual rules about guardianship, status Indians (or non-Aboriginal people who have children with status Indians) are subject to the Indian Act.
 The act says the Minister of Crown-Indigenous Relations and Northern Affairs Canada might: